moliver28/research-handbook/content/handbook/tools-and-tips/_index.md

 #### Email signature

-Set up an [email signature](https://support.google.com/mail/answer/8395) which includes your full name and job title so people can quickly know what you do.
+Set up an [email signature](https://support.google.com/mail/answer/8395) which includes your full name, [pronouns](https://handbook.gitlab.com/handbook/people-group/pronouns/) and job title so people can quickly know who you are and what you do.

 ##### Example